Hermès: Workshops

 The Hermès Group has some sixty production sites, which account for around 60% of total output, most of them in France.
-They employ 7,000 craftsmen, out of the company's 25,000 employees.
 The first workshop opened at 24 rue du Faubourg Saint-Honoré in 1880, and it wasn't until 1989 that the first dedicated silk workshop outside Paris opened, in Lyon.
 Hermès, for example, has a leather-working workshop in the village of Saint-Vincent-de-Paul, near Bordeaux, where it employs 180 people.
 Others have recently opened in Louviers in the Eure, in Tournes in the Ardennes or in Riom in the Puy-de-Dôme.
 Some fifteen workshops are also dedicated to repairing around 200,000 products every year.

-Paying particular attention to the transmission of know-how, Hermès sends around 80 master trainers to each new workshop opening, a status that implies having worked for the group for at least eight years, to train new craftsmen.
+Hermès sends around 80 master trainers, employees who have worked for the group for at least eight years, to each new workshop to train incoming craftspeople.
 This mission is completed in an average of eighteen months.
 Assembly-line work is outlawed, and the emphasis is on quality rather than productivity.
 In leather goods, for example, each bag is handcrafted.
-In September 2021, Hermès opened the École Hermès des savoir-faire, accredited by the French Ministry of Education, and awards a Certificat d'aptitude professionnelle leatherwork diploma.
-In 2022, it also received accreditation from the French Federation of Leather Goods to issue the cutting and sewing Certificat de qualification professionnelle.
+In September 2021, Hermès opened the École Hermès des savoir-faire, accredited by the French Ministry of Education, and awards a Certificat d'aptitude professionnelle (CAP) leatherwork diploma.
+In 2022, it also received accreditation from the French Federation of Leather Goods to issue the cutting and sewing Certificat de qualification professionnelle (CQP).